Baby sleep regression ages: Causes, charts, months

 We often see changes in sleep habits after a child gets sick, travels, or experiences a big change (such as a move, the birth of a sibling, or ).
 It’s common for children to need more comfort during these times.
 While it’s understandable (and encouraged!) to offer additional comfort as needed, it’s at these times that parents often stray from their typical routines in order to help their child sleep.

 New and significant changes in sleeping habits can signal an infant or toddler sleep regression.
 These sudden shifts can impact both day and night sleep.
-Here are the most common signs your baby or toddler is in the midst of a sleep regression:
+Here are the most common signs of sleep regressions in babies and toddlers:

 As children develop, their sleep needs evolve.
 Since many of the sleep problems that are common during a regression can be caused by the wrong number of naps, targeting an optimal number of naps can help ensure that sleep issues aren’t exacerbated by too little or too much day sleep [].